Al McCoy (boxer)

-Al McCoy, (October 23, 1894 – August 22, 1966), born Alexander Rudolph, was a boxing World Middleweight Champion from 1914 to 1917.
+Al McCoy (October 23, 1894 – August 22, 1966), born Alexander Rudolph, was an American boxing World Middleweight Champion from 1914 to 1917.
 He had a total of 157 bouts.
 Of those determined officially, he won 44 with 27 by knockout, and had 6 losses, and 6 draws.
 Around 107 of his fights were no decision bouts.

 Referees and judges in this era could not render a decision for fights in New York and most other states except in the case of a disqualification or knockout.
 McCoy's BoxRec record on the right has newspaper coverage determining the winner for his large number of no decision bouts.
 Newspapers could also determine the outcome of a fight as a draw.